solar-ml/aws-emr-msk/README.md

 Electrical faults in photovoltaic (PV) systems can occur due to various internal arrangement errors or due to external factors.
 Our task will be to **build an early detection and fault classification algorithm using the available electrical and environmental measurements from the sensors** typically used by PV system manufacturers.

 The figure below shows a typical PV system configuration consisting of a 5×3 PV panel and a boost converter programmed with the maximum power point tracking (MPPT) algorithm to operate the PV module at the maximum power point (MPP).
-Marked are the locations of typical PV panel arrangement problems such as line-to-line faults, open-circuit faults, arc faults, etc.
+Typical PV panel junction problems, such as line-to-line faults, open circuit faults, arc faults, along with external factors such as partial shading, are nominally marked in the figure.

 ![](img/panel_schema.jpg)
 <!-- <p align="center">